ohmybash/oh-my-bash/plugins/bashmarks/README.md

 `$ bm -g mydir`

+You can also supply just any bookmark name and the *-g* option will be assumed:

+`$ bm mydir`

 Tab completion is available when you need to enter a bookmark name in a command, such as when using *bm -g*

 Easily list all bookmarks you have setup using the *bm -l* command.